Few-to-many-particle crossover of pair excitations in a superfluid

-where $\Delta$ solves the gap equation
+where $\Delta$ solves the gap equation,

-with \mbox{$E_\ell = \sqrt{(\varepsilon_\ell - \mu)^2+\Delta^2}$} and $\mu$ is a chemical potential that constrains \mbox{$N=\sum_\ell (1-(\varepsilon_\ell-\mu)/E_\ell)$}.
+with \mbox{$E_\ell = \sqrt{(\varepsilon_\ell - \mu)^2+\Delta^2}$} and $\mu$ is a chemical potential that constrains \mbox{$N=\sum_\ell [1-(\varepsilon_\ell-\mu)/E_\ell]$}.
 For the harmonic oscillator, \mbox{$\Delta \sim \sqrt{N}$} for large $N$ such that the Matveev-Larkin parameter is extensive.
 By contrast, for small particle numbers and interaction strength, its value is set by the perturbative result

-which scales as ${\cal O}(\sqrt{N})$ with much smaller magnitude.
-Indeed, a full solution of the pairing model agrees with this picture as shown in Fig.~\ref{fig:2b}, which shows the intensive quantity $\Delta_{\rm ML}/N$ for the same interaction strengths as in Fig.~\ref{fig:2a}.
-The crossover between the perturbative and the bulk regime is most apparent for $\tilde{g}=0.1$, and the crossover region shifts to smaller particle number with increasing interaction [dotted line].
+with $d_{n_F}$ the degeneracy of the Fermi level, which scales as ${\it O}(\sqrt{N})$ with a much smaller magnitude.
+Indeed, a full solution of the pairing model agrees with this picture as shown in Fig.~\ref{fig:2}(b), which shows the intensive quantity $\Delta_{\rm ML}/N$ for the same interaction strengths as in Fig.~\ref{fig:2}(a).
+The crossover between the perturbative and the bulk regime is most apparent for \mbox{$G=0.1$}, and the crossover region shifts to a smaller particle number with increasing interaction (indicated by the dotted line).
 Note that even a small increase in the interaction strength has a strong effect on the crossover region compared to 1D systems~\cite{hofmann17}, which we attribute to the increased density of states in 2D traps.
 While existing experiments on one-dimensional quantum wires~\cite{cheng15} or trapped atoms~\cite{zuern13} appear firmly in the perturbative limit~\cite{hofmann16,hofmann17}, our calculations indicate that experiments on 2D Fermi gases may allow to explore this crossover problem in full even for moderate particle numbers.